Iskushuban Waterfalls

 Step 2: Arrange Local Transportation

-Upon arrival in Mogadishu, you will need to arrange local transportation to reach Iskushuban Waterfalls.
-It is recommended to hire a local guide or join a tour group for a hassle-free experience.
-The journey from Mogadishu to the waterfalls takes approximately X hours, depending on the road conditions.
+From Bosaso, arrange for local transportation to Iskushuban.
+Hiring a local guide or joining a tour group is advisable for a smoother experience.
+The drive from Bosaso to Iskushuban is approximately 150 km and can take several hours, depending on road conditions.

 Local Transportation